List of most-watched television broadcasts: Portugal

+Serbia

 South Korea

 Viewership ratings are provided by two companies in South Korea, AGB Nielsen Media Research and TNmS.
 Originally Media Service Korea was the only company providing such information, and it was later acquired by Nielsen Media Research.
-In 1999 TNS Media Korea also began such service, and later changed its name to TNmS.
+In 1999, TNS Media Korea also began such service, and later changed its name to TNmS.
 AGB collects viewership data based on 2050 households, while TNmS has 2000 households with measuring devices.
 Drama ratings usually vary between the two companies by 2–3%.